Today marks the tenth anniversary of that time I repaired my washing machine. Here's the story.

 The washing machine repair was successful, and I cancelled the order for the new washing machine.

 To this day, I still have and use that Whirlpool washing machine.
-It is now 20 years old.
+It is now over 20 years old.